chris-fison/aws-lz/README.md

   }
 }

-Once you've hit save and synced with your repo, you should see github actions kick off (use the extention to monitor)
+Once you've hit save and synced with your repo, you should see github actions kick off (use the extention to monitor).

+The next thing to look at, is how you merge your repos to safeguard the environment.

+I would suggest the following;

+Create a new branch each time you make a series of changes, i.e;

+- git checkout -b production-adding-vpc

+You can then